Mongols: Religion

-Military

-Mongols battled against the most powerful armies and warriors in Eurasia.
-The beating of the kettle and smoke signals were signals for the start of battle.
-One battle formation that they used consisted of five squadrons or units.
-The typical squadrons were divided by ranks.
-The first two ranks were in the front.
-These warriors had the heaviest armor and weapons.
-The back three ranks broke out between the front ranks and attacked first with their arrows.
-The forces kept their distance from the enemy and killed them with arrow fire, during which time "archers did not aim at a specific target, but shot their arrows at a high path into a set 'killing zone' or target area."
-Mongolics also acquired engineers from the defeated armies.
-They made engineers a permanent part of their army, so that their weapons and machinery were complex and efficient.

 Kinship and family life

 The traditional Mongol family was patriarchal, patrilineal and patrilocal.
 Wives were brought for each of the sons, while daughters were married off to other clans.
 Wife-taking clans stood in a relation of inferiority to wife-giving clans.
 Thus wife-giving clans were considered "elder" or "bigger" in relation to wife-taking clans, who were considered "younger" or "smaller".
 This distinction, symbolized in terms of "elder" and "younger" or "bigger" and "smaller", was carried into the clan and family as well, and all members of a lineage were terminologically distinguished by generation and age, with senior superior to junior.

 In the traditional Mongolian family, each son received a part of the family herd as he married, with the elder son receiving more than the younger son.
 The youngest son would remain in the parental tent caring for his parents, and after their death he would inherit the parental tent in addition to his own part of the herd.
 This inheritance system was mandated by law codes such as the Yassa, created by Genghis Khan.
 Likewise, each son inherited a part of the family's camping lands and pastures, with the elder son receiving more than the younger son.
 The eldest son inherited the farthest camping lands and pastures, and each son in turn inherited camping lands and pastures closer to the family tent until the youngest son inherited the camping lands and pastures immediately surrounding the family tent.
 Family units would often remain near each other and in close cooperation, though extended families would inevitably break up after a few generations.
 It is probable that the Yasa simply put into written law the principles of customary law.